 Department of Natural Resources

-8 a.m. to 10 p.m.
-Only registered campers are allowed in the park after 10 p.m., with the exception of occasional night time events.
+Only registered campers are allowed in the park after 10 p.m. with the exception of occasional events.

 A Recreation Passport is required for entry into parks and recreation areas.
 Learn more about the Recreation Passport.

-Pets are welcome on a 6-foot leash in state parks, campgrounds, some state park cabins, state forest campground, non-designated bathing beach areas, most harbors, the majority of trails and many boat launches.
-Learn more information about pet-friendly rules
+Pets are welcome on a 6-foot leash in state parks, campgrounds, some state park cabins, state forest campgrounds, non-designated bathing beach areas, most harbors, the majority of trails and many boat launches.
+Learn more information about pet-friendly rules.

 All state recreation areas are open to hunting unless designated closed.
 All state parks are closed to hunting unless designated open.
 Learn more and see a list of parks and recreation areas where hunting is allowed